While perhaps not a major household name yet, there’s a good chance you’ll stumble upon AmeriSave if actively shopping your home loan.

 It’s a tricky situation though because you aren’t given much time to shop, and they seem to charge a $500 non-refundable application fee.

-In terms of customer reviews, they have 2/5 stars on the BBB website.
-Most seem to stem from their non-refundable deposit taken at loan application.
+In terms of customer reviews, they have 4.09/5 stars on the BBB website.
+A good share of their negative reviews seem to stem from their non-refundable deposit taken at loan application.

-The $500 non-refundable application fee is charged to cover loan processing and other “miscellaneous costs” incurred by the company.
+Prior to this change, they used to collect the $500 non-refundable application fee to cover loan processing and other “miscellaneous costs” incurred by the company.

-Assuming you close your loan with AmeriSave, they will refund the fee at closing and it will be reflected on the Closing Disclosure (CD).
+Assuming you closed your loan with AmeriSave, they would refund the fee at closing and it would be reflected on the Closing Disclosure (CD).